 Acne develops once a clogged pore becomes inflamed, turning into a blackhead or a whitehead - and random dirt plays a very small role in that.
 Most acne develops after our pores get clogged by an excess of our skin’s own oil, called sebum, combined with a bacterial infection.
 When it comes to preventing acne, whether you wash your face twice, or twenty times a day, it won’t make any difference.

 No, no, and no. We get it, the temptation to just crash into your pillows is super strong after a super long day.
 But do you realize what’s going on?
 All that makeup, mascara, foundation, lipstick and so on is getting pressed against your skin for six, eight, ten hours.
 If there was ever a recipe for getting your pores clogged, sleeping with your makeup on is definitely it.
-If you’re super tired after coming home, just use handy options like makeup removing towelettes or micellar water.
+While makeup can definitely cause acne, there are certain acne-causing makeup ingredients you can avoid to prevent that.
+And finally, if you’re super tired after coming home, just use handy options like makeup removing towelettes or micellar water.

 You’ve heard this a dozen times already.
 You buy a new skincare product, you apply it, and your skin begins to tingle and burn.
 But your friend is all like “Oh don’t worry, that’s actually great!
 It means it’s working its magic.”
 But lo and behold, you wake the next morning with a red, sore splotch on your face.
 So what is actually going on?
 Well, for one, your skin was probably irritated by the product or had an allergic reaction.

 Slight burning and tingling are fine, as long as they are merely temporary and don’t drag on.
 If they do, chances are those burning sensations are real, and what’s burning is actually your skin.
 If that happens, you should wash your face with cool water immediately.
 And fortunately for you, there’s a simple way to prevent this from happening in the future: always perform a patch test.